 Riding a school bus is a privilege, not a right.
 The safety of our students is of the utmost importance to the Highlands School District.
 Students are expected to follow the same behavioral standards while riding school buses as are expected on school property or at school activities, functions, or events.

-Highlands School District has three bus runs - Elementary, Middle and High School.
+Highlands has three bus runs - Elementary, Middle and High School.
 The district only schedules ONE bus assignment for your child.
 Please note that students in Pre-K through grade 12 are not permitted to ride another bus other than the one(s) assigned for AM & PM at the beginning of the school year.
 If you move to another residence within the district during the school year, please contact your child's school to update your information and bus assignment.
-Transportation questions and concerns may be directed to secretary Kim Hines, khines@goldenrams.com or at 724-226-2400, ext.
-4650.
-Thank you for your cooperation and understanding regarding transportation.
+Transportation questions and concerns should be directed accordingly: